Dreamer312/SEED-GRPO/README.md

 # SEED-GRPO
-The official repository of SEED-GRPO: Semantic Entropy Enhanced GRPO for Uncertainty-Aware Policy Optimization
+The official repository of SEED-GRPO: Semantic Entropy Enhanced GRPO for Uncertainty-Aware Policy Optimization.
+This algorithm will be extended, and we will release our code~~